 1. There is only one God.
 He exists in three coequal and coeternal persons: the Father, the Son, and the Holy Spirit.

-2. The Bible is the inspired Word of God, containing his written revelation to man.
-In its original autographs, it does not err.
+2. The Bible is the inspired Word of God, containing his written revelation to humanity.
+In the form originally inspired by the Holy Spirit of God, it does not make errors.

 3. God further reveals himself through the beauty of Creation, which we are able to enjoy, observe, and study from a scientific perspective.

 4. Humanity was created in God’s own image.
 Due to its deliberate rebellion against God, it incurred death upon itself.
 Every person is born into a state of spiritual and physical death.

 5. Jesus Christ, the Son of God, came to Earth, lived a perfect and sinless life as fully God and fully man, died on a cross, took the punishment for humanity’s sin, rose from the dead on the third day, and ascended to the right hand of the Father to reign forever.
 He will one day return to establish his kingdom.